Students set SMART goals for the coming school year and identify action items they can complete to achieve them.

 Did you know that the simple act of writing down your goals makes it more likely you will achieve them?
 But you also need to write goals you can measure and attain, as well as identify specific steps you can take to reach them.

 In this lesson, students will think about personal and academic goals for the school year.
-They will learn to write these as SMART goals and identify actionable tasks they can complete take to achieve them.
+They will learn to write these as SMART goals and identify actionable tasks they can complete to achieve them.

 Many students arrive in our classrooms lacking confidence in their academic abilities and their power to take action to improve.
 Teaching students to set personal goals begins with teaching them to believe in themselves.